pat25bk/text-mining-hcmus-2023/assign-1/README.md

 <br />
 <div align="center">

+  <h3 align="center">Assignment 1: Web Crawling</h3>
-  <h3 align="center">Search Github Repo for Scienctific Papers</h3>
+  <p align="center">Search Github Repo for Scienctific Papers</p>

 </div>

 <!-- ABOUT THE PROJECT -->
 ## Summary
-This python script is used to automatically search for the github repository of a specific paper title provided
+This python script is used to automatically search for the github repository of a specific paper title without sulfing on web browser
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Prerequisites

-In order to run this script, you firstly need to install the selenium library as follow
+In order to run this script, you firstly need to install the selenium library using pip:

 ```sh
   pip install selenium